Adding an inset to the figure

 with statement.
 The

-set the fill and border of the inset.
-In the example below,
+box parameter can set the fill and border of the inset.
+In the

 When using j to set the anchor of the inset, the default location is in contact with the nearby axis or axes.
 The offset of the inset can be set with +o, followed by the offsets along the x- and y-axis.
 If only one offset is passed, it is applied to both axes.
 Each offset can have its own unit.
 In the example below, the inset is shifted 0.5 centimeters on the x-axis and 0.2 centimeters on the y-axis.

-Standard plotting functions can be called from within the
+Standard plotting methods can be called from within the

-selectively paints the state of Massachusetts to shows its location relative to
+out map that selectively paints the state of Massachusetts to shows its